 The Strategic Transportation Prioritization (SPOT) is the methodology that NCDOT uses to develop the State Transportation Improvement Program (STIP).
 The process involves scoring all roadway, public transportation, bicycle, pedestrian, rail, and aviation projects on a number of criteria.
 Metropolitan Planning Organizations (MPOs), Rural Planning Organizations (RPOs), and the NCDOT Division offices also contribute to the final project score by assigning local priority points to projects.
 For more information on SPOT and STI, contact Alex Rickard.

 The MPO's Locally Administered Projects Program (LAPP) is the process the MPO uses to allocate the federal dollars that are the direct responsibility of the MPO.
 Each year, MPO members submit project applications to compete for these funds.
-The Locally Administered Project Program includes the MPO's Surface Transportation Program - Direct Allocation (STP-DA) funds and the Congestion Mitigation for Air Quality (CMAQ) funds.
-For more information on the LAPP process, contact Danna Widmar.
+The LAPP includes the MPO's Surface Transportation Program - Direct Allocation (STP-DA) funds and the Congestion Mitigation for Air Quality (CMAQ) funds.
+The LAPP program is meant to fund NEPA/PE, Right of Way Acquisition and/or Construction of a project.
+For more information on the LAPP process, contact Chandler Hagen.

 The annual Unified Planning Work Program (UPWP) shows the schedule and funding sources for planning studies, updating the MPO's Metropolitan Transportation Plan, and other technical work of the MPO.
 For more information on the UPWP, contact Shelby Powell.